Password writeback overview

-On-premises authentication modes supported for password writeback
+On-premises authentication modes that are supported for password writeback

-- Cloud-only users: Password writeback does not apply in this situation, because there is no on-premises password
+- Cloud-only users: Password writeback does not apply in this situation, because there is no on-premises password.

-- Password-synchronized users: Password writeback supported
+- Password-synchronized users: Password writeback is supported.

-- Federated users: Password writeback supported
+- Federated users: Password writeback is supported.

-- Pass-through authentication users: Password writeback supported
+- Pass-through Authentication users: Password writeback is supported.

 Passwords are written back in all the following situations:

-- Supported End-user operations
+- Supported end-user operations

 - Any end-user self-service voluntary change password operation

-- Any end-user self-service force change password operation (for example, password expiration)
+- Any end-user self-service force change password operation, for example, password expiration

-- Supported Administrator operations
+- Supported administrator operations

 - Any administrator self-service voluntary change password operation

-- Any administrator self-service force change password operation (for example, password expiration)
+- Any administrator self-service force change password operation, for example, password expiration

 - Any administrator-initiated end-user password reset from the Azure classic portal